Attribution Gradients: Incrementally Unfolding Citations for Critical Examination of Attributed AI Answers: Findings

 \section{Findings}

-In this section, we describe the findings of our study.
-Figure~\ref{fig:study_quantative_results} shows key indicators from all phases of the study.
-The observations and questionnaires provided evidence that helps contextualize how attribution gradients support the experience of reading attributed AI answers.
-We refer to participants by pseudonyms $P1-20$.
-When reporting observations that reflect multiple users' experience, we end the statement with a number in parentheses counting the number of represented participants (e.g., ``(2)'' means ``2 participants'').
+Below, we describe our findings.
+Test results are reported with test statistics and $p$-values.
+Qualitative data is reported with attribution to participants using pseudonyms $P1-15$.
+When reporting observations that reflect multiple users’ experience, we end the statement with a number in parentheses counting the number of represented participants (e.g., ``(2)'' means ``2 participants'').